hats-finance/hats-contracts/README.md

 ## Security

-The latest audit was done on June 21.
+The latest audit was done on August 21.

 Please report any security issues you find to contact@hats.finance